Myanmar opposition claims by-election win for Suu Kyi

 Many expect Suu Kyi to exert considerable influence and some wonder if conservatives would dare oppose her ideas in parliament given her popularity, especially ahead of a general election in 2015.
 Many MPs want to be seen aligned with her, basking in her popular support.

 The election has not gone smoothly.
-Suu Kyi has suffered sickness and accused rivals of vandalizing NLD posters, padding electoral registers and "many, many cases of intimidation."
+Suu Kyi has suffered sickness and accused rivals of vandalising NLD posters, padding electoral registers and "many, many cases of intimidation."

 Some of these infractions, however, are quite minor compared with elections elsewhere in Southeast Asia, where vote-buying and even assassinations are common.